vaibhavirohilla741/Optimizing-ML-Pipelines/README.md

 lastly we collect and save the best model, that is, logistic regression with the tuned hyperparameters which yield the best accuracy score.

 ## AutoML
-In the automl model we have to again load the dataset using the tabular dataset factory. we have initilise the automl configration and defined experiment_timeout_minutes, task, primary_metric, training_data, label_column_name, compute_target. lastly we run the automl and collected the best accuracy model.
+In the automl model we have to again load the dataset using the tabular dataset factory dataset. we have initilise the automl configration and defined experiment_timeout_minutes, task, primary_metric, training_data, label_column_name, compute_target. lastly we run the automl and collected the best accuracy model.

+## Comparison between the two
 the two models were mostly similar as we have to load and prepare the dataset in both the dataset.
-But if to choose one the automl is much better as we do not have to do much work and code there and the result ie. the acuracy we got the nearly similar.
+But if to choose one the automl is much better as we do not have to do much work and code there and the result ie. the acuracy we got is nearly similar.
 In the hyperdrive model we have to define many thing such as parameters and early stopping policy and primary metric to optimize.

 In my understanding the automl model is mmuch better as compared to hyperdrive.